mokaymokay/friendzone/README.md

 The app uses the Google Geocoding API to obtain a user's coordinates and the Time Zone API to get their Time Zone ID (defined by [Unicode Common Locale Data Repository (CLDR) project](http://cldr.unicode.org/)).
 Finally, the TZInfo gem is used to determine the current local time with the Time Zone ID.

 ## Usage Instructions
-Users need to log in using their Foursquare accounts.
-Once authorized, the app will import the user's and their friends' data from Foursquare in order to display their home cities and local time.
+Users authenticate with their Foursquare accounts.
+Once authorized, the app imports the user's and their friends' data from Foursquare in order to display their home cities and local time.

 ## Screenshots